osuBr0kE/osu-br0kE/README.md

 When it comes to contributing to the project, the two main things you can do to help out are reporting issues and submitting pull requests.
 Please refer to the [contributing guidelines](CONTRIBUTING.md) to understand how to help in the most effective way possible.

-If you wish to help with localisation efforts, head over to [crowdin](https://crowdin.com/project/osu-web).
+If you wish to help with localisation efforts, head over to [crowdin for the official osu! web project](https://crowdin.com/project/osu-web).

-We love to reward quality contributions.
-If you have made a large contribution, or are a regular contributor, you are welcome to [submit an expense via opencollective](https://opencollective.com/ppy/expenses/new).
-If you have any questions, feel free to [reach out to peppy](mailto:pe@ppy.sh) before doing so.
+If you have any questions, feel free to [reach out to me](mailto:broke@br0k3x.info) before doing so.
 ## Licence

 *osu!*'s code and framework are licensed under the [MIT licence](https://opensource.org/licenses/MIT).
 Please see [the licence file](LICENCE) for more information. [tl;dr](https://tldrlegal.com/license/mit-license) you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.